waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Tool Development Notes
 - **Flawed Tool Design (pc_pokemon_selector):** The tool was designed based on an unverified assumption about PC box navigation.
 I must manually observe and document the PC interface mechanics before attempting to fix the tool's logic.
 (Critique Turn 154620)
 - **Incomplete Agent Fix (battle_strategist_agent):** The agent's type chart remains flawed despite an attempted fix.
 A more thorough review and update of its system prompt is required to ensure its strategic advice is based on accurate data.
 (Critique Turn 155071)

-## B. Notepad Organization
-- **Redundant Sections:** The notepad contains redundant sections for future development ideas.
-These should be consolidated to improve clarity and maintain a clean knowledge base.
-(Critique Turn 155071)
+- The "Elite Four Battle Logs" section for Lance is now outdated.
+It still documents the loss from Attempt 14.
+Since the player has started a new run, this log should be updated to reflect the upcoming attempt (Attempt 15) when the player reaches Lance again.